daffa09/bulk-certificate-renamer/README.md

 ## How to use

-1. download/export all design from canva as png
+1. download/export all design from canva as png/jpg/jpeg
 2. put all image into folder images
 3. make sure file amount in images folder is the same as the csv file
 4. run the script